Guitar Build Process

 Then use hammering caul to get it fully seated

-NB: if using 10" radius, start at one end, then middle, then other end
+NB: if bending frets to a 10" radius, start at one end, then middle, then other end

 Use rockers to make sure each fret is perfectly seated along its length